Social & Community

 Why it matters

 Our ambition is to safeguard and improve the sense of belonging felt by those who live or work in Highgate by developing a strong community and contributing to a greater sense of social inclusion.

 We believe that progress on this can be made by improving access to the homes, services and facilities people need to lead a full and comfortable life and through the development of a Highgate that encourages participation and integration.

 What we’re doing

-Running from 5-10 July, more than 40 local groups, organisations, schools, venues and churches are taking part in five days of arts, culture and heritage to celebrate everything we love about Highgate.
+Held annually in June, local groups, organisations, schools, venues and churches come together for eight days of arts, culture and heritage to celebrate everything we love about Highgate.

 Coffee & Computers

 Working with Highgate School and Channing in the future to create initiatives bringing students and other social groups together, following on from the successful Coffee and Computers project.